 - Wake up on the edge

-While the hotels on the Tajo edge are not the most reasonable accommodation in town, they are certainly worth the extra splurge.
+While the hotels on the Tajo edge are not the town’s most reasonable accommodation, they are certainly worth the extra splurge.
 For a room with a killer view, try a night at the classic Parador de Ronda hotel.

 Cost: 150-250 € per night